Deductible expenses for self-employed workers in Spain

 Employees

-If you have workers:
+If you have employees:

 - Salaries

-- Social Security
+- Social Security contributions

-- Staff training and allowances
+- Employee training and travel allowances

-Can gasoline be deducted?
+Can fuel be deducted?

 Yes, but not always and it depends on several factors.

-Expenses that are not normally deductible
+Expenses that are generally not deductible

 - Everyday clothing

-- Fines and sanctions
+- Fines and penalties

 - Personal leisure